Adopt These 9 Money Habits to Increase Your Net Worth

 What is a notice of assessment and How to Handle a request for information

-After you file any type of tax return Revenue Canada (CRA) and Revenue Quebec (RQ) will send you an acknowledgement that the return has been received and a detailed breakdown of the tax return that was filed including any discrepancies.
-IT also provides information pertaining to future years.
+After you file your income tax return Revenue Canada (CRA) and Revenue Quebec (RQ) will send you an acknowledgement (somewhat like a report card) that the return has been received and a detailed breakdown of the tax return that was filed including any discrepancies.
+It also provides some information pertaining to future years such as limits and carryforwards.
 The NOA is also referred to as an “avis de cotisation” if your preferred language is French or when you receive one from RQ.
-Some of the information that can be found on a notice of assessment include:
+Some of the information that can be found on a notice of assessment includes:

 Read More